Nomes77/YT-Nonstop/README.md

 </p>

 ***
+#### IMPORTANT!
+Manifest V3 in Firefox:
+1. Navigate to `about:config` from your address bar
+2. If there is a warning message just confirm that you understand the risks
+3. Search for `extensions.manifestV3.enabled` and set to TRUE
+4. Search for `extensions.backgroundServiceWorker.enabled` and set to TRUE
+5. Restart your browser

 #### In your Firefox, media keys may be disabled.
 To enable the functionality:
 1. Navigate to `about:config` from your address bar
 2. If there is a warning message just confirm that you understand the risks